Butter Pecan Pound Cake

 Fully baked golden-brown butter pecan pound cake cooling on a plate with a crisp exterior

-Step 6: Bake until a toothpick inserted in the center comes out clean.
-Let the cake cool briefly in the pan, then invert onto a serving plate and allow it to cool completely before serving.
+Bake until a toothpick comes out clean.
+Cool briefly, then invert onto a plate and let the cake cool completely.

 White skillet with chopped pecans and butter melting together to toast